getsentry/arroyo/docs/source/architecture.rst

   letter queue strategy wraps this logic and intercepts *InvalidMessage* exceptions sending the content to a dedicated topic.

-All high lkevel strategies are in `the strategies module <https://github.com/getsentry/arroyo/tree/main/arroyo/processing/strategies>`_.
+All high level strategies are in `the strategies module <https://github.com/getsentry/arroyo/tree/main/arroyo/processing/strategies>`_.